 Business interruption insurance

-Insurance to help compensate you for loss of profits if your business is unable to operate for a period for some unexpected reason.
+To help compensate you for loss of profits if your business is unable to operate for an unexpected reason.

 Business life insurance

 Insurance designed to help your business carry on if something happens to you or the key people in your business.

 Personal accident cover